 However, another thing our ancestors did to solve problems was to ask friends and neighbors.
 If you know any locals, neighbors, or friends who have some homesteading experience, ask them for advice.
 Most people interested in homesteading will be more than happy to help.

 5 Easy Ways to Start Apartment Homesteading

-- Pickling – Some people think pickling only refers to cucumbers, but you can actually pickle just about anything.
+- Pickling or Canning - Some people think pickling only refers to cucumbers, but you can actually pickle just about anything.
 Pick up fresh produce at a farmers market, or harvest your own micro garden and pickle the fresh vegetables to make your own tasty and long-lasting snack.
 Or grab a few pounds of apples and learn how to make your own homemade applesauce.

 - Make Your Own Cleaners & Soaps - Learn how to make homemade, all-natural cleaners to reduce your need for harsh storebought cleaners and soaps.
 Using natural ingredients found around the house, you’ll save money and help the planet.
 Check out these cleaner recipes from HGTV.

 - Air Drying Clothes - This one might seem a little simple, but it’s an easy way to save money on electricity costs and will keep the temperature cool in your apartment during those hot summer days.
 Find an area on your balcony to string up a clothesline, or try crafting a basic drying rack from scratch.

 - Composting - Depending on where you live, your city most likely already has a “green bin” or a similar composting program.
 Most urban folks just fill up their green bin for the city to come and pick up, but homesteaders know better.
 Save your compost and use it to fertilize your plants.
 You limit your waste and dependence on a city service while gaining precious nutrients for your food supply.

 Start Homesteading Today